 The lawyers are organised in 27 regional bar associations and the Bar Association at the Federal Court of Justice.
 The Chambers are responsible for admission to the legal profession.
 They are also responsible inter alia for monitoring that lawyers comply with their professional obligations.

-Full details of the legal profession are available on the Bundesrechtsanwaltskammer (BRAK) website.
-In addition, the Deutscher Anwaltverein (DAV), the largest German lawyer free of interest for lawyers, offers a wide range of information on the profession of lawyer, including in English and French.
+Full information on the legal profession is available on the website of the Federal Bar Association (BRAK).
+In addition, the German Bar Association (DAV), the largest German free representation of lawyers, provides a wide range of information on the profession of lawyer, including in English and French.

-Assistance in finding a lawyer is available in the Federal Register of Lawyers, which lists all lawyers (available in German and English), as well as the German Bar Association.
+Help to find a lawyer can be found in the Federal Official Register of Lawyers, which lists all lawyers (available in German and English) and the German Bar Information.

-There are approximately 3.500 practicing patent agents in Germany.
+Some 3.500 patent attorneys are active in Germany.
 Patent agents have generally completed university-level studies in sciences or technical affairs, followed by subsidiary legal training.
-Their competence extends to the provision of advice and representation in the field of industrial property rights (in particular: Patents, utility models, trademarks, design), in particular their registration and monitoring.
+Its powers include advice and representation in the field of industrial property rights (in particular: Patents, utility models, trademarks, design), in particular their registration and monitoring.
 Patent agents are entitled to represent their clients before the German Patent and Trademark Office, the Federal Patent Court and, under specific circumstances, before the Federal Court of Justice.
 Before the regional and higher regional courts, however, they may only deliver opinions on their clients’ cases, and cannot conduct actions themselves.

-The activities of patent attorneys are subject to the provisions of the Code of Patent Attorneys (PAO).
-The patent attorneys are organised in the Chamber of Patent Attorneys.
+The activities of patent attorneys are governed by the law of the Patent Attorneys’ Code (Patentanwaltsordnung — PAO).
+The patent attorneys are organised in the Patent Attorneys’ Association.

-In Germany, there are currently almost 7.000 notaries who, in principle, have to have the same training as a judge.
+There are currently almost 7.000 notaries in Germany, who must in principle have the same training as a judge.
 They provide independent, impartial and objective advice and support for important legal transactions and the handling of legal matters in such a way as to avoid litigation.
 Their most important task is certifying legal transactions.

 Due to Germany’s federal structure, there are different forms of notary.
 In most of the Länder, notaries exercise their duties as their main professional occupation (‘single-profession notaries’, Nurnotariat).
-In some Länder the profession of notary is exercised in addition to the profession (lawyer’s notarial).
+In some Länder, the profession of notary is practised alongside the profession of lawyer (notarial profession).
 All notaries are appointed and supervised by their respective regional judicial authority (Landesjustizverwaltung).

 The provisions governing the notary profession can be found in the Federal Notaries Act (Bundesnotarordnung, BNotO).
 The remuneration of notaries is determined by the Fees Act (Kostenordnung, KostO).